jeshan/scale-your-cloudformation/docs/misconceptions.md

 https://stories.schubergphilis.com/cloudformation-coding-using-yaml-9127025813bb

 This method works but it’s also a matter of personal taste.
-2 other solutions to consider:
+3 other solutions to consider:

 1. Use [Troposphere](tools.md#Troposphere), the template generator for Python
 2. Use [Macros](key-features.md#Macros), the feature that allows runtime transformations of these templates
+3. Use the AWS CDK framework, which uses programming languages like Python and JavaScript to generate CloudFormation templates at scale.

+> TODO: cover AWS CDK in detail

 Read on to learn more about these 2 options.